-A classroom, whether physical or virtual, is a reflection of the world in which we live.
+A college or university classroom, whether physical or virtual, is a reflection of the world in which we live.
 Research has shown that students from underrepresented groups often face additional challenges.
-By implementing inclusive teaching practices, faculty create learning environments where all students feel they belong and have the opportunity to achieve at high levels.
+By implementing inclusive teaching practices and culturally responsive instruction, faculty create learning environments where equity gaps can be closed and all students feel they belong and have the opportunity to achieve at high levels.

-To support instructors in creating inclusive learning environments, we’re offering a set of free resources, including 10 inclusive teaching practices that can be immediately put to use to benefit both faculty and their students.
-These practices are tailored for online teaching but are also relevant to the physical classroom.
+To support instructors in creating inclusive learning environments and student-centered pedagogy, we’re offering a set of free resources, including 10 inclusive teaching practices that can be immediately put to use to benefit both faculty and their students.
+These practices are tailored for online higher education teaching but are also relevant to the physical classroom.

 These 10 practices include: